navythenerd/awesome-hammerspoon-framework/README.md

     local mod = {}

-    mod.name = "MyFirstExtension" // Is used as lowercase string for `res` context and configuration mod.signature = "h5pegyy2HDGwA3nBailU" // Is checked by kernel to identify native extension mod.context = {}
+    mod.name = "MyFirstExtension" // Is used as lowercase string for `res` context and configuration mod.context = {}

     function mod.init(context)
-      // Called by kernel to bootrap extension
+      -- Called by kernel to bootstrap extension

-      // Save the provided context information injected from kernel, this includes config file through mod.context.config and keymap through mod.context.keymap
+      -- Save the provided context information injected from kernel, this includes config file through mod.context.config and keymap through mod.context.keymap
-      // Keymap will automatically loaded by the kernel mod.context = context
+      -- Keymap will automatically be loaded and bound by the kernel mod.context = context
     end

+    function mod.unload()
+      -- Unload all you have created e.g. timers, menubars, ...
+      -- Don't unload keymap manually, this automatically done by kernel end

     return mod